 You may check with your usual travel insurer as most travel insurance now has a covid extra coverage.
 If you do not have a travel insurance yet, you may check this website to compare rates and get covid coverage information:

 Where can I get information provided by my home country about France ?

 There are no restrictions on travelling inside France...and it's less crowded as usual !

-The rules for travel to and from France depend on the country from which or to which you wish to travel, the reason for which you are travelling and your vaccination status.
+During the epidemic, the rules for travel to and from France have depended on the country from which or to which you wished to travel, the reason for which you were travelling and your vaccination status.